edbook/Template/sagecell-extension/README.txt

 Options
 ======
-The lang option is set to 'r' if the code is to be interpreted as R code and 'octave' if the code is to be interpreted as Octave, otherwise the code is interpreted as Sage.
+The lang option is set to
+'r' if the code is to be interpreted as R code and 'octave' if the code is to be interpreted as Octave and 'python' if the code is to be interpreted as Python, otherwise the code is interpreted as Sage.

 Example: